Types of Hanko (Inkan)

 Teisei-in is a Hanko stamp used when making corrections to official documents.
 Mitome-in is often substituted for this Hanko stamp.

 Used in formal applications or registration, like opening a bank account.
-Usage of Ginko-In should be restricted to formal situations.
-Generally, avoid casual usage and for security reasons, keep it in a safe place.
+Ginko-in is not for casual use that should be kept in a safe place for security reason.

-Jitsu-in is registered seal used in the making of legal agreements, for example, buying a house, setting up a company, etc. To use Jitsu-In, you must register the seal at your local government office.
+Jitsu-in is registered seal used in the making of legal agreements, for example, buying a house, setting up a company, etc. To use Jitsu-In, you need to register your Jitsu-in at the local government office.

 Hanko (Inkan) for Business Use